nirvik/iWant/README.md

 ```sh
 python setup.py install --user
 ```
-1.This creates a .iwant folder in the home directory
+1. This creates a .iwant folder in the home directory
-2.Open ~/.iwant/.iwant.conf file
+2. Open ~/.iwant/.iwant.conf file
-3.Update the __share__ which is absolute path of folder you wish to share.
-Similarly for __download__ which is the absolute path where the new files will be downloaded to.
+3. Update __share__ and __download__ values in the conf file. __share__ key is the absolute path of the folder you wish to share.
+Similarly __download__ key is the absolute path of the folder where new files will be downloaded to.
-4.Run the server
+4. Run the server
-5.Run the client
+5. Run the client
+6. Maintain the order of steps

 ###Server